 Since 2005, the Compensation Committee has retained Frederic W. Cook & Co., Inc. as its independent executive compensation consultant.
 The consultant provides expertise on various matters coming before the Compensation Committee.
 The consultant is engaged by, and reports directly to, the Compensation Committee.
 The consultant does not advise Aon's management or receive other compensation from Aon.
 George Paulin, the Chief Executive Officer of Frederic W. Cook & Co., Inc., typically participates in all meetings of the Compensation Committee during which executive compensation matters are discussed and communicates between meetings with the Chairman of the Compensation Committee.
-During 2013, the consultant assisted the Compensation Committee by: providing insights and advice regarding Aon's compensation philosophy, objectives and strategy; developing criteria for identification of Aon's peer group for executive and Board compensation and company performance review purposes; reviewing management's proposals for the design of short-term cash and long-term equity incentive compensation programs; providing insights and advice regarding Aon's analysis of risks arising from its compensation policies and practices; providing change-in-control severance calculations for our Named Executive Officers in the 2013 annual proxy disclosure; providing compensation data from our peer group proxy and other disclosures; and advising on and providing comments on management's recommendations regarding executive officers' bonuses for 2013 and equity-based awards granted in 2013.
+During 2014, the consultant assisted the Compensation Committee by: providing insights and advice regarding Aon's compensation philosophy, objectives and strategy; developing criteria for identification of Aon's peer group for executive and Board compensation and company performance review purposes; reviewing management's proposals for the design of short-term cash and long-term equity incentive compensation programs; providing insights and advice regarding Aon's analysis of risks arising from its compensation policies and practices; providing change-in-control severance calculations for our named executive officers in the 2014 annual proxy disclosure; providing compensation data from our peer group proxy and other disclosures advising on the terms and conditions of Mr. Case's employment agreement renewal; and advising on and providing comments on management's recommendations regarding executive officers' bonuses for 2014 and equity-based awards granted in 2014.
 Management periodically retains other consulting firms to provide pay survey data and other non-executive compensation services that may be presented to or reviewed by the Compensation Committee.